Balqiskinanti/MADFit/README.md

 7.  __Calorie Dashboard:__ This dashbaord will display the user's calorie target, the total amount of calories that have been consumed, as well as calories consumed by meals for the day.
 There is also a circular progress bar for users to easily determine whether they have met their target for the day.
 Users will also be able to set their own daily targets below the dashboard.
 8.  __Calorie Counter:__ The Calorie Counter will allow users to enter the food items they have consumed and the calories of the food according to the 4 categories: Breakfast, Lunch, Dinner and Others.
 The last category is for any informal meals such as snacks or tea break.
 The total calories for each category will be display in the dashboard in Feature 7.
 9.  __Music Player:__ Users will be able to select music based on the type and length of their workout, such as 1 hour long music for workout marathon and 20 minutes music for quick workout.
 The music that are available in our app is also further broken down to different categories such as cardio and chill run.
 10. __Workout Reminder:__ Users can set reminders in our app to remind them to start or complete their workout by selecting their preferred time.
-At the selected timing, our app will send a workout reminder notification to the user.
+At the selected timing, our app will send a reminder notification to the user.
 11. __Email Notification:__ Users will get notified in their email for the latest app updates, interesting articles, etc. When the user enters their email in our app, a welcome email will be sent to them with a link to verify their subscription.

 ### Features Left To Implement